n4feng/n4feng/README.md

 - 👋 Hi, I’m @n4feng
-- 👀 I’m interested in Data Science area
+- 👀 I’m master student in Dalhousie University
-- 🌱 I’m currently learning PYTorch and basic machine learning theories
+- 🌱 I’m currently doing research in LLM especially in RAG area
-- 💞️ I’m looking to a master degree
+- 💞️ I’m looking to a academic cooperation opportunities in RAG area
 - 📫 How to reach me fnaihe@hotmail.com

 <!---